TcheL/cudaMedianFilter/README.md

 ## Methodology

-Firstly, there are two way to calculate the median of filtering window in the program, respectively corresponding to the two functions `medianBubble` and `medianNoSort` in the header file _MedianFilter.h_.
-The former [Bubble] uses the incomplete bubble sorting method to find the meidan, while the latter [NoSort] does not sort the input array (To be honest, I do not know what the name of the algorithm is, and will be grateful to you if you tell me the answer).
+Firstly, there are two way to calculate the median of filtering window in the program, respectively corresponding to the two functions `medianBubble` and `medianNoSort` in the file _kernelMedianFilter.cu_.
+The former [Bubble] uses the incomplete bubble sorting method to find the meidan, while the latter [NoSort] does not sort the input array (To be honest, I do not know what the name of the latter algorithm is, and will be grateful to you if you tell me the answer).

 Besides, according to __Boundary issues__ of [the page](https://en.wikipedia.org/wiki/Median_filter), there are three schemes to handle missing window entries at the boundaries: